thechelsuk/ext-chrome-hiyd/prd.md

 ## Requirements

-- The extension should capture highlighted text on a web page when the user clicks a 'Hyd Capture' context or right click menu option.
+- The extension should capture highlighted text on a web page when the user clicks a 'Hiyd Capture' context or right click menu option.

 - Click the extension icon in the browser toolbar to open up the settings page.